 – never previously been initiated into OTO

 – able to find two OTO members of the First Degree or higher who are willing to sponsor you.

 Sponsorship entails coming to some events and getting to know the members and vice versa, and deciding whether this path is for you.
-Check out the William Blake Lodge website for our calendar of open events.
+Check out the Events page for our calendar of open events.
 Most are posted on Meetup.

 There shall be no consideration of race, ethnicity, sex, gender identity or sexual orientation when considering the fitness of candidates for admission, advancement, or appointment to office within Ordo Templi Orientis USA.